 The Rancher Compose tool is a multi-host version of Docker Compose.
 It operates within the scope of a stack in the Rancher UI, which belongs to one environment and has many hosts.
 The containers started by Rancher Compose will be deployed on any of the hosts in the environment that satisfy the scheduling rules.
 If there are no scheduling rules, then the containers of the service are launched on the hosts with the fewest containers.
 These containers are launched just as if you had started a service in the UI as Rancher Compose is making the same API calls.

-The Rancher Compose tool works just like the popular Docker Compose and supports the V1 and V2 versions of
+The Rancher Compose tool works just like the popular Docker Compose and supports the V1 version of

 docker-compose.yml files.
 To enable features that are supported in Rancher, you can also have a